brightnucleus/view/README.md

 This does basically the same thing as an external `render()` call of a `View` object, with the following differences:

 * It reuses the parent's `ViewBuilder`, with the same rendering engine, and the same locations.
-* If you don't provide a context, it defaults to the parent's context.
+* If you provide additional context, it is merged with the parent's context.

 Here's an example of how this works: